 Many fans camp next to the track for major events like DTM.
 There’s also a selection of nearby accommodation, or you can stay in Dresden or Berlin.

 Learn more about camping for DTM at Eurospeedway Lausitz.
-Please note: information is not current for 2020, as the event will be held without spectators.

 Less than 5km from the circuit, the pretty lakeside town of Senftenburg has several good places to stay, including Markt 15 Gästehaus on the town square and Wellnesshotel Seeschlößchen – Privat- Spa & Naturresort next to the lake.

 Also near the lake are several well-rated permanent campsites, Ferienpark Senftenberg and Comfort Camping Lake Senftenberg.

 Alternatively, you can stay in Dresden or Berlin.
 The much larger cities offer a good selection of accommodation to suit all budgets.

 Although the EuroSpeedway Lausitz is now a private test circuit, it’s still available on limited days through the year for track days and driving/passenger experiences.